-Notifying the Public o of Rights under Title VI services v] operates its programs and national origin, in accordance with Title national origin by [Ageno omplaint by completing, signing ed against on the basis of race, color, or cyName], you may file a g, and submitting the agency's Title VI ow to file a Title VI complaint with [AgencyName [websi nplaint Form may be obtained f Agency_Name te here, or in person from the Agency_Name from the] website: enter agency] office at : Address TATE Zip Code filed dire Fede Atter 1200 Was Phor 2.
-Comp discrit eral Transit Administration, C ntion: Complaint Team, East New Jersey Avenue, SE hington, DC 20590 ne: 888-446-4511 laints must be filed within 180], complaints may be Office of Civil Rights Building, 5th Floor - TCR days following the date of the alleged d contain as much detailed information 3.
-The f orm must be signed and dated, and include your contact information. anguage, contact agency phone number.
+Notifying the Public of Rights under Title VI [Agency_Name] operates its programs and services without regard to race, color, or national origin, in accordance with Title VI of the Civil Rights Act of 1964.
+If you believe you have been discriminated against on the basis of race, color, or national origin by [AgencyName], you may file a Title VI complaint by completing, signing, and submitting the agency's Title VI Complaint Form.
+How to file a Title VI complaint with [AgencyName].
+1. A Complaint Form may be obtained from the [Agency_Name] website: enter agency website here, or in person from the [Agency_Name] office at Street Address City, STATE Zip Code In addition to the complaint process at [Agency_Name], complaints may be filed directly to: Federal Transit Administration, Office of Civil Rights Attention: Complaint Team, East Building, 5th Floor - TCR 1200 New Jersey Avenue, SE Washington, DC 20590 Phone: 888-446-4511 Complaints must be filed within 180 days following the date of the alleged discriminatory occurrence and should contain as much detailed information about the alleged discrimination as possible.
+3. The form must be signed and dated, and include your contact information.
+If information is needed in another language, contact agency phone number.